 To grant permission to the role, follows these steps:

-- On the Search and Attach tab page, find the AliyunOSSFullAccess policy in the Available Authorization Policy Names pane, add it to the Selected Authorization Policy Name pane, and then click OK.
+Click the AliyunOSSFullAccess policy in the Policy Name column to add it to the Selected area, and then click OK.

-Note: This step grants full access to OSS resources.
-If you want to grant specific permissions to OSS buckets and folders, see Tutorial: Control access to buckets and folders.
+Note: This step grants full OSS access permissions to the role.
+If you want to grant specified permissions on OSS buckets and folders to a role, Tutorial: Control access to buckets and folders.

-Log on to the RAM console with the primary account credentials of account B.
+Log on to the RAM console using account B.

-Select Users from the menu on the left, and then click Create User.
+Click Identities > Users in the left-side menu, and then click Create User.

-Find the AliyunSTSAssumeRoleAccess policy in the Available Authorization Policy Names pane, add it to the Selected Authorization Policy Name pane, and then click OK.
+Click the AliyunSTSAssumeRoleAccess policy in the Policy Name column to add it to the Selected area, and then click OK.

-The user logon information is displayed in the upper-right corner.
+Note: The logon information is displayed in the upper right corner.

 Move the mouse pointer to the user name and click Switch Role.

-Perform operations on the OSS resources of account A.
+Perform operations on the OSS resources owned by account A.